flutter/website/src/platform-channels.md

 1. Open the file `MainActivity.kt` located in the `kotlin` folder in the Project view.
-(Note: If you are editing using Android Studio 2.3, note that the 'kotlin' folder will be shown as-if named 'java'.)
+(Note: If you are editing using Android Studio 2.3, note that the 'kotlin' folder is shown as-if named 'java'.)

 Next, inside the `onCreate` method, create a `MethodChannel` and call `setMethodCallHandler`.
 Make sure to use the same channel name as was used on